 It was the best day of my life!

 When I share my story, people often ask me what I struggled most with since after the loss of my parents.
 My audiences wonder if it has been forgiving those who killed my family members or raising my siblings.
 Surprisingly, it is neither.
-My greatest life challenge has been to slowly realize how much Mireille doesn’t have many memories about our parents or life before the Genocide.
-Sadly, things she can recall most about is during the Genocide.
+My greatest life challenge has been to slowly realize how much Mireille doesn’t have many memories about our parents or life before the genocide against the Tutsi.
 For 13 years that my life was a paradise with the most incredible parents that ever existed, my baby does not remember much about her portion.

 It can range from simple things like our family childhood dog’s name.
 Or routine things like the fact that we used to pray together every night as a family.
 She absolutely doesn’t remember this at all.
 When I sing our Mom’s favorite Gospel songs that she always sang to us when we were little, it sounds made up to her.
 Instead, she randomly remembers things that none of us knows where she got it from.